FreedomBen/breakout71/Readme.md

 # Ideas and features

 ## Easy perk ideas
 - inverse coins velocity at spawn
-- chill : no perks gain, no level limit,+20 base combo
 - when the ball teleport, probability that it's duplicated instead
 - combo resets on teleport
-- combo resets when hitting puck without a teleport
+- combo resets when hitting paddle without a teleport
-- teleport ball to puck as soon as it hits something (% chance)
+- teleport ball to paddle as soon as it hits something (% chance)
 - allow dropping balls that are about to miss.
 - square coins : coins loose all horizontal momentum when hitting something.
-- ball turns following puck motion
+- ball turns following paddle motion
 - "+1  coin for each ball within a small radius of the broken brick" ?
 - two for one : add a 2 for one upgrade combo to the choice lists
 - cash out : double last level's gains